 If you are a CSA and a crime is reported to you in good faith, meaning that there is reasonable basis for believing that the information is not rumor or hearsay, then the crime is Clery reportable.
 CSAs, when interacting with the crime reporting party, need to gather incident information that would provide sufficient detail to properly classify the incident.
 This means CSAs need to document reporting party responses or lack thereof.
 Identifying information should only be included if the reporting party is willing to provide it.
 CSAs should not investigate the crime or attempt to determine whether a crime took place.

 CSAs are encouraged to report all crimes in a timely manner to University Police, although only certain crimes are required to be recorded.
-Reports can be filed by contacting University Police at 828.251.6710 or submitting an online report.
+Reports can be filed by contacting University Police at 828.232.5000 or submitting an online CSA Crime Report.

 When in doubt, report.